aphp/edspdf/docs/recipes/training.md

         optimizer.step()
     ```

    7. Finally, the model is evaluated on the validation dataset at regular intervals and saved at the end of the training.
-Although you can use `torch.save` to save your model, we provide a safer method to avoid the security pitfalls of pickle models
+To score the model, we only want to run "classifier" component and not the extractor, otherwise we would overwrite annotated text boxes on documents in the `val_docs` dataset, and have mismatching text boxes between the gold and predicted documents.
+To save the model, although you can use `torch.save` to save your model, we provide a safer method to avoid the security pitfalls of pickle models
        ```python
        from edspdf import Pipeline
+       from sklearn.metrics import classification_report
+       from copy import deepcopy

+       def score(golds, preds):
+           return classification_report(
+               [b.label for gold in golds for b in gold.text_boxes if b.text != ""],
+               [b.label for pred in preds for b in pred.text_boxes if b.text != ""],
+               output_dict=True,
+               zero_division=0,
+           )

+       ...

        if (step % 100) == 0:
-        print(model.score(val_docs))
+           # we only want to run "classifier" component, not overwrite the text boxes
+           with model.select_pipes(enable=["classifier"]):
+               print(score(val_docs, model.pipe(deepcopy(val_docs))))

        # torch.save(model, "model.pt")
        model.save("model")
        ```

 ## Adapting a dataset